How much do you know about Portuguese food?

 Going port wine tasting is one of the best things you can do in Porto.
 I went to Taylor’s Port winery which is one of the oldest and largest wineries in Vila Nova de Gaia.
 They offer self-guided audio tours with two wine tastings at the end.

-Being the large cosmopolitan cities that they are, Lisbon and Porto were the perfect places to become acquainted with Portuguese food.
+Being the large cosmopolitan cities that they are, Porto and Lisbon were the perfect places to become acquainted with Portuguese food.
 They provided choice, diversity, and convenience but based on what I’ve read, they may not offer the most authentic examples of Portuguese cuisine.

 According to one local, Portuguese food in big cities tends to be “tourist adapted”.
 If you want the real thing, then you need to go as far away from the big cities as possible and head to the interior of the country.